orefalo/g2/README.md

 ## FIXED / DONE

+* g2 is an official homebrew formula
+* g server - will start a local git server
 * optimized branch identification logic
 * git-prompt: detect rebase, rather than displaying detached-branch
 * Validate that we are in a git repo before any action is run